vmware-tanzu/pinniped/site/content/docs/howto/configure-supervisor-with-okta.md

 This how-to guide assumes that you have already [installed the Pinniped Supervisor]({{< ref "install-supervisor" >}}) with working ingress, and that you have [configured a `FederationDomain` to issue tokens for your downstream clusters]({{< ref "configure-supervisor" >}}).

-## Configure your Okta Application
+## Create an Okta Application

-Follow the instructions for [setting up an application using authcode flow](https://developer.okta.com/docs/guides/implement-auth-code/setup-app/) and create an application.
+Follow the instructions for [setting up an app using authcode flow](https://developer.okta.com/docs/guides/implement-auth-code/setup-app/) and create an app.
 Optionally follow the instructions for [customizing tokens returned from Okta with a groups claim](https://developer.okta.com/docs/guides/customize-tokens-groups-claim/overview/) if you want to pass users' Okta group information through to your Kubernetes clusters.

-For example, to create an application:
+For example, to create an app:

-1. In the Okta admin console, navigate to _Applications_ > _Applications_.
+1. In the Okta Admin Console, navigate to _Applications_ > _Applications_.
-1. Create a new application:
+1. Create a new app:
-   1. Click `Create a new app integration`.
+   1. Click `Create App Integration`.
-   1. For `Sign-on method`, select OIDC.
+   1. For `Sign-on method`, select `OIDC`.
-   1. For `Application type`, select `Web Application`, then click next.
+   1. For `Application type`, app `Web Application`, then click next.
-   1. Enter a name for your application, such as "My Kubernetes Clusters".
+   1. Enter a name for your app, such as "My Kubernetes Clusters".
    1. Enter the sign-in redirect URI.
 This is the `spec.issuer` you configured in your `FederationDomain` appended with `/callback`.
    1. Optionally select `Limit access to selected groups` to restrict which Okta users can log in to Kubernetes using this integration.
-   1. Save the application and make note of the _Client ID_ and _Client Secret_.
+   1. Save the app and make note of the _Client ID_ and _Client secret_.
-   1. Navigate to the _Sign On tab_ > _OpenID Connect ID Token_ and click edit.
+   1. Navigate to the _Sign On_ tab > _OpenID Connect ID Token_ and click `Edit`.
 Fill in the Groups claim filter.
       For example, for all groups to be present under the claim name `groups`, fill in "groups" in the first box, then select "Matches regex" and ".*".

-## Configure the Supervisor cluster
+## Configure the Supervisor

 Create an [OIDCIdentityProvider](https://github.com/vmware-tanzu/pinniped/blob/main/generated/1.20/README.adoc#oidcidentityprovider) in the same namespace as the Supervisor.